 This section summarizes unresolved issues pertaining to the determination and collection of data needed to complete the Depot environmental restoration program.
-As of 1 November 2005, there were data gaps regarding the CSM of plume movement and connections between the fluvial aquifer and deeper aquifers west of Dunn Field; the source of groundwater contamination migrating onto Dunn Field from an off-site, upgradient source: the extent of individual plumes on the MI; direction of groundwater flow at the south-central boundary of the MI; and the effectiveness of a proposed alternative method for constructing the PRB.
+As of 1 November 2007, there were data gaps regarding the source areas for groundwater plumes on the MI; the ability of bioenhancements to degrade 1,1,2,2-PCA in groundwater at Dunn Field; vertical migration of CVOCs from the fluvial aquifer west of Dunn Field and the source of groundwater contamination migrating onto Dunn Field from an off-site, upgradient source.